wp-plugins/zedity/readme.txt

 * **Very easy for anyone**: a modern and intuitive user interface, very easy to operate with powerful operations accomplished in just few clicks with real drag and drop!

-* **Avoid getting frustrated**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code!
+* **No more struggles**: with absolutely no technical skills required, there's no more need to struggle with HTML/CSS code!

-* **Save time and money**: increase your productivity, getting things done in a fraction of the time that you're used to!
+* **Save time and effort**: increase your productivity, getting things done in a fraction of the time that you're used to!

 * **Avoid looking unprofessional**: you can achieve professional results easily, creating content that only web developers could achieve before!